AcuGIS/GeoSuite/docs/installing.rst

 Troubleshooting
 ------------------------

-GeoSuite creates a log file for each installation process.
+GeoHelm creates a log file for each installation process.

 The files are located in the /tmp directory (screenshot below).